143 - Modify any WinPE OS without changing the source files using PEStartup

 Note that PEStartup will keep 64-bit and 32-bit configurations separate.

-After Saving any changes, you can make them take affect immediately by clicking the 'Perform' button.
+After Saving any changes, you can make them take affect immediately by clicking the 'Perform' button (only do this under WinPE, not a full Windows OS).

 For instance, you can add a shortcut on a 64-bit WinPE Desktop for \AIO\Tools\7Zip-64\7zFM.exe.